 Veterans’ organisations

-Ineligible: The following organization types are not eligible to receive donations through this program:
+Ineligible: The following organisation types are not eligible to receive donations.

-Religious organizations without a secular community designation.
-To have a secular designation, an organization must provide services to people regardless of their religious beliefs and must not propagate a belief in a specific faith.
-It must also have a tax ID (EIN) separate from that of the church or religious organization.
+Religious organisations without a secular community designation.
+To have a secular designation, an organisation must provide services to people regardless of their religious beliefs and must not propagate a belief in a specific faith.
+It must also have a tax ID (EIN) separate from that of the church or religious organisation.

-Foundations, lending organizations, grantmaking organizations, or organizations that provide scholarships or other funding to individuals and other organizations
+Foundations, lending organizations, grantmaking organizations, or organisations that provide scholarships or other funding to individuals and other organisations

 Camps

-Publishing, radio and television, film production, discussion, non-scientific study and research, and information giving and opinion organizations
+Publishing, radio and television, film production, discussion, non-scientific study and research, and information giving and opinion organisations

 Hospitals, fire departments, and nursing homes